Configuring an efficient schedule consists of 3 key parts:

 - End Time: Date and Time at which this layer will stop being in effect

-- Restrict this layer to specific times: If you want the rotation to only be applied for specific times of the day of the week, use this.
+- Restrict this layer to specific times: If you want the rotation to only be applied for specific times of the day or the week.
 You can add multiple restrictions to one layer

-For times when the on-call user is unavailable for their on call duties for a specified duration of time, you can “override” the schedule and add a user that is avaiable to fill in for the unavailable user.
+For times when the on-call user is unavailable for their on-call duties for a specified duration of time, you can ‘override’ the schedule and add a user that is available to fill in for the user that’s away.